Think for Yourself: Basic track

 The Beatles recorded "Think for Yourself" towards the end of the sessions for Rubber Soul, at which point they were under pressure to meet the deadline for completing the album.
 Recording for the song, which had a working title of "Won't Be There With You", took place at EMI Studios (now Abbey Road Studios) in London on 8 November 1965.
 The group achieved a satisfactory basic track in one take, with a line-up comprising two electric guitars, bass guitar and drums.
-Lennon's guitar contribution does not appear on the completed recording, however.
-Instead, he overdubbed a keyboard part, played on either a Vox Continental organ or an electric piano.
+Lennon also overdubbed a keyboard part, played on either a Vox Continental organ or an electric piano.

 Fuzz bass part

 McCartney overdubbed an additional bass part, which he played through a fuzzbox effect unit known as a Tone Bender.
 The recording of a bass through a fuzzbox was unprecedented at the time, as was the inclusion of both a standard bass and "fuzz bass" on a song.
 Gould and Everett consider that the Beatles' adoption of this effect was inspired by the Rolling Stones' 1965 hit "(I Can't Get No) Satisfaction", on which the distorted, fuzz-tone sound of the lead guitar riff had been a key element.
 However, Harrison credited Phil Spector's production of "Zip-a-Dee-Doo-Dah", by Bob B. Soxx & the Blue Jeans – a 1962 recording that, after the distorted lead guitar sound had been created accidentally in the studio, led to Gibson's invention of the first fuzzbox.

 McCartney's riff-dominated part serves the role of a lead guitar throughout the track.
 The inclusion of fuzz bass, and its layering beside a standard bass part, typified the Beatles' willingness to experiment with sound on Rubber Soul.
 McCartney used a Rickenbacker 4001S, a solid-body guitar that gave his bass playing on Rubber Soul a more precise tone than he had been able to achieve with his usual Höfner "violin bass".
 Inglis comments that, in its dialogue with Harrison's vocal lines, the "growling" fuzz bass contributes to the song's "persistent mood of menace", while Gould describes the effect as "the snarls of an enraged schnauzer, snapping and striking at its lead".